s-ol/alive/docs/guide.md

     (def a 3)
     (def a 4) #(error!)

-However it is possible to 'shadow' a symbol with another one in a nested scope.
+It is, however, possible to 'shadow' a symbol by re-defining it in a nested
-So far, all symbols we have defined - using `def`, [import][] and [import*][] - have been defined in the *global scope*, the scope that is active in the whole `alive` program.
-However some builtins create a new scope that their parameters are evaluated in.
-One of them is [do][], which does only that:
+scope: So far, all symbols we have defined - using `def`, [import][] and [import*][] - have been defined in the *global scope*, the scope that is active in the whole `alive` program.
+The [do][] builtin can be used to create a new scope and evaluate some expressions in it:

     (import string)